Many Struggling Homeowners Not Getting The Mortgage Relief U.S. Promised

 After NPR reached back out to Freedom Mortgage, the company said in an email, "we are not saying that payments cannot be added to the end of the loan at the termination of the forbearance period.
 Freedom is required to follow the government guidance for loans backed by Fannie, Freddie, FHA, VA and USDA and will continue to offer all options that are available under the various government programs."

-But the company said FHA and VA have "approval requirements and documentation that must be collected from consumers to qualify for the various loss mitigation options."
-Freedom Mortgage urged regulators to remove any "hurdles" that could get in the way of homeowners protected by the CARES Act.
+But the company said the FHA and VA have "approval requirements and documentation that must be collected from consumers to qualify for the various loss mitigation options."
+Freedom Mortgage urged regulators to remove any "hurdles" that could get in the way of homeowners protected by the CARES Act, the recently enacted coronavirus relief legislation.

 For their part, Julia and Jim Hansen say they're reaching back out to the company to try to get a better answer.